 A Long-Term, Sustainable Solution

 We aim to address the lack of knowledge around Sri Lanka’s marine resources by completing a comprehensive study on the ecology of the marine life here.
 Furthermore, we will seek to eliminate destructive fishing techniques and over-fishing in the local area.
 Instead, promoting ecotourism and sustainable fishing practices, working with the local communities to educate and empower them to manage the resources in a sustainable way, preserving their livelihoods for the long-term.

-The project will incorporate sea turtle, shark, dugong and pink dolphin conservation, including nesting surveys, monitoring programmes, in-situ hatching projects, as well as educational workshops, beach clean-ups, mangrove planting, and waste management schemes; all supported by a volunteer programme.
+The project incorporates sea turtle, shark, dugong and pink dolphin conservation, including nesting surveys, monitoring programmes, in-situ hatching projects, as well as educational workshops, beach clean-ups, mangrove planting, and waste management schemes; all supported by our volunteer programme.
 These projects will combine to provide comprehensive and thorough protection for Sri Lanka’s most vulnerable marine wildlife and their ecosystems.